Returning to South

 Attended and took classes at South before 2016

-- We will need to rebuild your registration record so you are reflected in our new ctcLink system.
-Please contact sevaluations@seattlecolleges.edu for a Records Rebuild request.
+We will need to rebuild your registration record so you are reflected in our new ctcLink system.
+Please contact sevaluations@seattlecolleges.edu for a Records Rebuild request and be prepared to provide government issued photo ID (example: Driver's License, Passport, Green Card).

-- If you did not take an English or Math course, you will need to establish English and/or Math placement.
-You can complete South’s English Directed Self Placement and ALEKS Math Placement or look at our alternate placement measures page.
+If you did not take an English or Math course when you last attended South, you will need to establish English and/or Math placement.
+You can complete South’s free English and Math Placement tools or look at alternate placement measures page.

-If you have questions on placement, contact studentplacement@seattlecolleges.edu
+If you have questions about placement or whether your placement is still valid, contact studentplacement@seattlecolleges.edu

 Transcripts